Skip to Content

 So – let’s get started with making Chicken Yakitori Bowls – a very simple and easy Japanese dish that will have your family raving about the flavor!

-The rice vinegar is great for things like sushi, marinades, salad dressings, or like this delicious Chicken Yakitori sauce that you are going to flip over.
+The rice vinegar is great for things like sushi, marinades, salad dressings, or this delicious Chicken Yakitori sauce that you are going to flip over.

 I even use it a lot when I am making my own Teriyaki sauce – and I make an amazing Crunchy Slaw Salad that pops because of the rice vinegar flavor.